 The graduate program in Developmental Biology leads to the PhD degree.
 The department also participates in the Medical Scientists Training Program (MSTP) in which individuals are candidates for both the MD and PhD degrees.

-Students are required to complete at least six courses, including DBIO 210 Developmental Biology; DBIO 203 Advanced Genetics; DBIO 215 Frontiers in Biological Sciences; and an advanced molecular biology, biochemistry, or biophysics course.
+Students are required to complete at least six courses, including DBIO 210 Developmental Biology; GENE 205, Advanced Genetics; DBIO 215 Frontiers in Biological Sciences; and an advanced molecular biology, biochemistry, or biophysics course.
 Students are expected to attend Developmental Biology seminars and journal clubs.

 Completion of a qualifying examination is required for admission to PhD candidacy.
-The examination consists of two parts.
-One proposal is on a subject different from the dissertation research and the other proposal is on the planned subject of the thesis.
+The examination consists an "off-topic" proposal written in the form of a scientific grant proposal.
 The final requirements of the program include presentation of a PhD dissertation as the result of independent investigation and constituting a contribution to knowledge in the area of developmental biology.
 The student must pass the University oral examination, taken only after the student has substantially completed research.
 The examination is preceded by a public seminar in which the research is presented by the candidate.
 The oral examination is conducted by a dissertation reading committee.

 Master of Science (MS)